How MDA Leadership helped Sleep Number identify and develop the leaders responsible for its record-breaking results

 “Leading in an environment of ambiguity can be really challenging.
 Because of our years of leading through a transformation quite successfully, we became comfortable with it.
 Our team is resilient and agile, and they came together and worked in an extraordinary way during the pandemic.”

-Scott Nelson, CEO of MDA, is justifiably proud of his firm’s role in Sleep Number’s transformation, particularly over the past two years during the pandemic.
+Scott Nelson, CEO of MDA, is justifiably proud of his firm’s role in Sleep Number’s transformation, particularly over the past few years during the pandemic.
 “During a time of tremendous stress and change and a lack of human connectedness, leaders need to be there to reinforce why their company exists,” he says.
 “They need to ask: How do we help people stay connected and find purpose in what they are doing?
 Sleep Number has excelled at this, as their results show.”